 There are two types of GVHD:

-Download our post-transplant care toolkit and mobile app to use as your personal guide for post-transplant follow-up care.
+Download our after transplant care toolkit and mobile app to use as your personal guide for post-transplant follow-up care.

 - Acute GVHD: Develops in the first 100 days or so after transplant but can occur later.
 This primarily affects the skin, stomach, intestines, and liver.